markomakio/public/scripts/log-miner.md

-Get summary of log content using default search pattern: `'(WARN|ERROR|FATAL|NullPointerException)'` Summary output is similar to running command: `grep something | sort | uniq -c | sort -n` However sort command can use massive amount of inodes and eventually fail due to run out inodes on /tmp.
+Get summary of log content using default search pattern: `'(WARN|ERROR|FATAL|NullPointerException)'` Summary output is similar to running command: `grep something | sort | uniq -c | sort -n` However sort command can use massive amount of temporary files and eventually fail due to run out inodes on /tmp.
 Running log-miner.py does not consume inodes.

     ./log-miner.py -s logfile.log